Harassment and bullying at work

 What is harassment and bullying?

-In the Equality Act 2010 harassment is defined as ‘unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating and intimidating, hostile, degrading, humiliating or offensive environment for that individual’.
+The Equality Act 2010 defines harassment as ‘unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating and intimidating, hostile, degrading, humiliating or offensive environment for that individual’.

-Bullying is not specifically defined in law but Acas give the following definition: ’Bullying may be characterised as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient'.
+Bullying is not specifically defined in law but Acas gives the following definition: ’Bullying may be characterised as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient'.

 What are harassment and bullying behaviours?

-Harassment and bullying may be against one or more people and may involve single or repeated incidents ranging from extremes forms of intimidating behaviour, such as physical violence, to more subtle forms such as ignoring someone.
+Harassment and bullying may be against one or more people and may involve single or repeated incidents ranging from extreme forms of intimidating behaviour, such as physical violence, to more subtle forms such as ignoring someone.
 It can often occur without witnesses.
 Examples include:

 - unwanted physical contact